 Technological Pessimism: The one area where even some pessimists are optimistic is technology.
 Humanity has, indeed, made incredible technological progress in the last century, and that progress will undoubtedly continue.
 Indeed, there are some areas of progress that will bring clear benefits to humanity, such as advances in medical technology.
 However, there is one thing to keep in mind to moderate this optimism: every single advance in technology will be weaponized and used for evil ends by terrorist groups and tyrannical governments.
-Communication technologies let us interact with friends and family across the world – but they also let terrorists recruit and plan attacks, and let governments gather unprecedented amounts of private data on its citizens.
-Even medical advances can and will be used to create new and terrifying forms of biological weapons.
+Communication technologies let us interact with friends and family across the world – but they also let terrorists recruit and plan attacks, and let governments gather unprecedented amounts of private data on its citizens (see China’s “Social Credit System” for the logical endpoint of this process).
+Social media is supposed to enable open communication, but if someone posts or tweets something slightly outside the narrow range of acceptable opinion, a social media mob will descend on them, ruining their lives, careers, and chances of future employment.
+Even medical advances can and will be used to create new and terrifying forms of biological weapons capable of wiping out millions of people.
 The day that some benevolent Silicon Valley liberal at Google creates true Artificial Intelligence, governments and terrorists all around the world will start building AI killing machines stronger than any human military in history.
 Do not be blinded by the marginal improvements in human well-being that technological progress brings.
 Take the larger view.
 As technology gets more powerful, all it takes is one low-probability yet catastrophic “Black Swan” event to inflict massive damage on humanity and thus wipe away previous benefits.
 So we invent nuclear weapons.
 Great, we ended WWII quicker, lives (arguably) saved.
 But if in 10 years, nukes are exchanged between a few countries and hundreds of millions die, and dozens of cities are uninhabitable, then retrospectively that invention was not “worth it” all things considered.
 And our future is full of such risky endeavors.
 Nanotechnology.
 Human-machine cyborgs.
 Artificial intelligence running the global economy.
 The entire global financial system existing in the virtual cloud.
 All of these systems are hackable.
 All of them are vulnerable.
 We are slowing getting into a situation where one Black Swan event could be truly catastrophic for all of humanity.
 My pessimism is vindicated if only one terrible Black Swan event happens.
 Optimism requires the belief that we keep rolling the dice and never get unlucky.

 Labor Pessimism: Even the supposedly benevolent uses of technology will ultimately automate all human jobs, leaving all of humanity jobless.
 This full automation will happen within the next few decades.
 Both manual labor and intellectual labor will be replaced by much more capable robots.
 When this happens, there are two possible scenarios.
 First, if governments protect the property rights of the super-wealthy owners of the robots, then we will live in a dystopian world in which the masses of humanity will be impoverished.
 The capitalists will be trillionaires, and rest of humanity – who own nothing but their useless labor – will starve.
 Second, if governments instead decide to spread the wealth from automated production through a guaranteed basic income to all, then humanity will avoid mass impoverishment, but humanity will instead experience mass nihilism.
 Technology will let humans cease work altogether, and we will spend our days consuming passive entertainment.
 This is a recipe for a meaningless life.
 A depressing conclusion about human nature is that we hate work, but we need to work to have meaning and purpose in our lives.
 Struggle is necessary, and when it is gone, humanity will enter a hellish dystopia of passive and meaningless hedonism.